SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    https://developer.apple.com/documentation/swift/3816406-asyncdetached
    https://developer.apple.com/documentation/swift/task/handle

 ..
-XXX Add some conceptual guidance abeut when to make a method do its work in a detached task versus making the method itself async?
+TODO Add some conceptual guidance abeut when to make a method do its work in a detached task versus making the method itself async?
    (Pull from my 2021-04-21 notes from Ben's talk rehearsal.)